renwuli/renwuli.github.io/_posts/2022-10-10-VINS-Wheel.md

     Figure 4
 </div>

-这里面也讨论了一下VINS-MONO初始化的问题：
+Discusses VINS-MONO initialization limitations:
-> The initailization procedure of VINS is well-designed, but prone to error for a car with a monocular camera facing forward moving at approximately constant velocity.
+> The initialization procedure of VINS is well-designed, but prone to error for a car with a monocular camera facing forward moving at approximately constant velocity.

-也就是说，如果车子以近似恒速的状态向前运动，VINS-MONO往往会出错。
+This indicates that when a vehicle moves forward at near-constant velocity, VINS-MONO often fails.

-### B. 初始化
+### B. Initialization

-#### 陀螺仪bias
+#### Gyroscope Bias

-先像VINS-MONO一样做SFM，得到up-to-scale的视觉structure，然后与IMU进行手眼标定，通过旋转约束最小二乘计算得到陀螺仪的bias：
+First perform SFM like VINS-MONO to obtain up-to-scale visual structure, then calibrate with IMU using rotation constraints via least squares to compute gyroscope bias:

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">